 Analytic apps will track all equipment and environmental conditions, alerting on anything that exceeds safe thresholds in terms of value or gradient.
 With alarm and data access via mobile devices, facility teams can respond to risks before they cause damage or downtime.
 Some apps now also offer advanced algorithms that estimate equipment aging based on current and past operational and environmental conditions.
 This provides a more accurate assessment of equipment health and maintenance requirements to help optimize performance and extend the life cycle.

 Schneider Electric offers industry-leading MV and LV electrical distribution, protection, and control solutions.
-As well as complete, IoT-enabled power and energy management solutions that are enabling digital transformation and workflow collaboration across buildings, data centers, infrastructure, and industry worldwide.
+As well as complete, digitally-connected power and energy management solutions that are enabling digital transformation and workflow collaboration across buildings, data centers, infrastructure, and industry worldwide.
 For more information, download the Medium Voltage Technical Guide.